 Readmission

-If you have been dismissed by the College, there is a separate readmission process.
-Review the Readmission After Dismissal page.
+If you have been disqualified by the College, there is a separate readmission process.
+Review the Readmission After Disqualification page.

 If you do not plan to readmit into UC Berkeley, but wish to add to the degree list, see the "Not enrolled in UC Berkeley during EGT term - Extra steps" FAQ on our Preparing for Graduation page.